 Error displayed: Unable to autoload constant Question, expected app/models/question.rb to define it.

-#2 Updated by Jens Krämer about 3 years ago
+#2 Updated by Jens Krämer over 6 years ago

 Just stumbled across the very same problem and indeed calling unloadable on plugin models (or on core models when patching them) was the culprit.